What is Materials and Processing Technology about?

 Big Idea Body:

+Ākonga will learn about the importance of materials, techniques, and practices from a physical, functional, and sustainability approach.
 Sustainability in Materials and Processing Technology draws from and is guided by kaitiakitanga.
 Developing an understanding of sustainable practices should be derived from the responsibility we all have towards Aotearoa New Zealand, and as global citizens.
-Considering sustainability as part of their practice will guide ākonga towards responsible design for not only their end use but also their local and wider environment for them and the generations to come.
+Considering sustainability as part of their practice will guide ākonga towards responsible design.
+This will benefit their local and wider environment, not only for themselves, but also for the generations to come.

+Ākonga will learn about the importance of materials, techniques, and practices from a physical, functional, and sustainability approach.
 Sustainability in Materials and Processing Technology draws from and is guided by kaitiakitanga.
 Developing an understanding of sustainable practices should be derived from the responsibility we all have towards Aotearoa New Zealand, and as global citizens.
-Considering sustainability as part of their practice will guide ākonga towards responsible design for not only their end use but also their local and wider environment for them and the generations to come.
+Considering sustainability as part of their practice will guide ākonga towards responsible design.
+This will benefit their local and wider environment, not only for themselves, but also for the generations to come.

 Key Competencies in Materials and Processing Technology